 - 2 changes of clothing (combined lodge and fishing attire)

 - Warm jacket or layered warm clothing (for temperature variations 50-30 degrees)

 - 1 pair of shoes for lodge stay (tennis shoes etc.)

-- 1 pair of waterproof boots or sandles (there maybe times that you need to step into 4 inches of water to getting in or out of the boats).
+- 1 pair of waterproof boots or sandals (there may be times that you need to step into 4 inches of water to get in or out of the boats).